-These days, there is a lot of discussion about "piracy" and "theft" referring to illegal copying.
+For years, we've heard arguments about "piracy" and "theft" referring to illegal copying.
 But obviously, the comparison of music downloading to stealing a car is absurd.

 We face great challenges to maximizing open access, creative output, fair use, individual expression, individual freedoms, and fair wealth distribution.
 In this article, I am going to attempt to thoroughly discuss the issue, asking questions, proposing ideas, and sharing links to important resources.
 My goal is to take a broad view, focused on what is best for society as a whole while respecting individual concerns.
-Many questions lack clear answers, but the important thing is to face the questions and look for objective evidence.

 I published my first album in 1996.
 There was no online music sharing.
 Inexpensive CD burners were not available.
 I bought commercial CDs and still had a sizable vinyl record collection.
 I also taped obscure radio shows onto cassettes, borrowed records from the library, borrowed and lent records among my friends.
 None of this seemed questionable in any way.
 I had aspirations to sell lots of copies of my albums and become a professional composer, at least part-time.
 And I believed in the idea of copyright.